gramineproject/graphene/Tools/gsc/test/README.rst

     make test

-To run the first `n` tests, specify `TESTNUM`.
+To run the first `n` tests, specify `MAXTESTNUM`.

 ::

-    make test TESTNUM=<n>
+    make test MAXTESTNUM=<n>

-To run a specific test case, specify the test number and distirbution.
+To run a specific test case, specify the test number and distribution.

 ::